|

 Colony of Liberia.

-voluntary was the return to Africa?
-Various
+How voluntary was the return to Africa?

-Huffman wrote the captivating story,
+Alan Huffman wrote the captivating story, ‘Mississippi in Africa: The

-Plantation’, based on historic facts.
+Saga of the Slaves of Prospect Hill Plantation’, based on historic facts.
 When in 1836 the founder of Prospect Hill Plantation, in the State of Mississippi, and slave-owner Isaac Ross died, he stipulated in his will that the plantation should be sold and the proceeds used to finance the transport and installation of his approximately 200 slaves to the west coast of Africa, to the Colony of Liberia.
 His shocked heirs contested Ross’ will and a long court battle followed.
 In the end, his will was honored and around 1849 the former slaves were shipped to Liberia.
 Obviously, it was Ross’ wish to have his former slaves shipped to Liberia and the latter had no say in his decision.
 It can be doubted whether they opted for this choice - emigration - of their own free will.
 For slavery still existed in the South and a continued stay in the USA would have meant a continued life as a slave.
-There

-linked to their ‘transfer back to Africa’.
+was linked to their ‘transfer back to Africa’.
 This was e.g. the case of

 General Blackburn, of Bath county,Virginia, who died in 1835.
 By his